-The following table summarises the financial information of PT Bungasari, as adjusted for any differences in accounting policies.
-The table also reconciles the summarised financial information to the carrying amount of the Group's interest in PT Bungasari, which is accounted for using the equity method.
+The following table summarises the financial information of the joint ventures, as adjusted for any differences in accounting policies.
+The table also reconciles the summarised financial information to the carrying amount of the Group's interest in the joint ventures, which is accounted for using the equity method.